OpenNebula/docs/source/integration_and_development/system_interfaces/python.rst

 Usage
 ================================================================================

-You can configure your XML-RPC Server endpoint and credentials when instantiate the OneServer class:
+You need to configure your XML-RPC Server endpoint and credentials when instantiate the OneServer class:

 .. code:: python